alac6469/Principles-Paper/FinalDraft.md

 How This Was Received
 =====================

 The overall response to the change in Scala arrays was positive.
 While it is essentially impossible to please all members of any programming community with a language change, the implementation of arrays in Scala 2.8 was met with widespread approval.
-In a response to Matt Malones "The Mystery Of The Parameterized Array," Steve said,
+In a response to Malone's [blog](http://oldfashionedsoftware.com/2009/08/05/the-mystery-of-the-parameterized-array/) commenter Steve said,

 >July 12, 2011 at 7:55 am
 This seems to work now as expected.
 It even uses a primitive int array underneath, so toString produces “a: ArrayWrapper[Int] = [I@4723646″.